About Zachariah Claypole White

 Zachariah Claypole White is a North Carolina-born writer and educator.

-His poetry and prose have appeared in such publications as: Southeast Review, Prairie Schooner, Bourbon Penn, The Hong Kong Review, Strange Horizons, The Best Weird Fiction of the Year, and The Rumpus.
-Zachariah is the winner of Flying South's 2021 prize for poetry.
-He has been nominated twice for the Best of the Net and once for a Pushcart Prize.
+His poetry and prose have appeared in Southeast Review, Prairie Schooner, Bourbon Penn, The Hong Kong Review, Strange Horizons, The Best Weird Fiction of the Year, and The Rumpus, amongst others.
+Zachariah’s awards include Flying South's poetry prize as well as two nominations for the Best of the Net and one for a Pushcart Prize.

 His work explores the intersections of disability, grief, identity, and belonging, as well as the lived experiences of surviving and navigating severe obsessive-compulsive disorder (OCD).